 As well as the river, the Derwent Valley Heritage Way takes in a reservoir, miles of open countryside much of it within the Peak District National Park, two canals, the Derwent Valley Mills World Heritage Site, villages and towns, a stately home, and numerous museums and other sites of interest.
 There are also plenty of pubs, tea shops and other places to recharge your batteries!

 The website contains summary information about the route and can be accessed on any device.
-For full details about the route and its many attractions, and help support the work of the Trust order a copy of the guidebook using the Paypal link.
+For full details about the route and its many attractions, and help support the work of the Trust order a copy of the guidebook from eBay.